mantrajsframework/mantrad/docs/19-component-events-subscription.md

 Mantra implements a a publisher/subscriber events model.

-This is a design pattern extremely useful to decouple components behaviour
+This is a design pattern extremely useful to decouple components behaviour.

+[Mantra Development Paradigm](/docs/01-mantra-development-paradigm.md) expects you to implement high level functionality using events orchestration.

-The way to define an event subcriber function handler is using the hook "Event":
+The way to define an event subscriber function handler is using the hook *Event*:

 ```js
 MantraAPI.Hooks("[component name"])